-The current study confirms prior observations that SFN is a slowly progressive condition characterized mainly by pain but that does not result in significant disability for most patients.
-Although the majority of SFN cases demonstrate slow evolution, therapeutic and lifestyle intervention to improve glucose control and reduce metabolic risk factors remain vital to mitigate disease progression.
+The study confirms prior observations that SFN is a slowly progressive condition characterized mainly by pain but that does not result in significant disability for most.
+Although many SFN cases evolve slowly, therapeutic and lifestyle intervention to improve glucose control and reduce metabolic risk factors remain vital to mitigate disease progression.

 - Terkelsen AJ, Karlsson P, Lauria G, et al. The diagnostic challenge of small fibre neuropathy: Clinical presentations, evaluations, and causes.
 Lancet Neurol 2017;16: 934-944.

 - Devigili G, Rinaldo S, Lombardi R, et al. Diagnostic criteria for small fibre neuropathy in clinical practice and research.
 Brain 2019;142:3728-3736.